ongov/ontario-design-system/packages/ontario-design-system-global-styles/README.md

 #### Variables:
   Since this layer contains all the variables that will be used in the SCSS partials, it needs to be the first partial to be imported into the style sheet.
 This includes settings for vendor frameworks like Foundation.
 If you would like to define variables for re-use in a specific component, please keep it local to that component file, for ease of future maintenance.
-  It is worth noting that the values in our variables are using Design Tokens (https://css-tricks.com/what-are-design-tokens/), which are defined in the Global Design Token package.
+  It is worth noting that the values in our variables are using Design Tokens, which are defined in the Global Design Token package.
 Please check that package for more information.
   The variables layer holds the following folders: Breakpoints, Colours, Global, Grid, Spacing, Typography.

   Note: These files should not generate any CSS